grezxune/gatsby-tommy-treb/src/pages/posts/2020-1-16/personal-development-yes-please.md

 I'm so glad you feel this way!
 Me too! :)

-To continue self developing, I would highly suggest diving into a book that sounds interesting to you on the broad topic.
+To continue on the personal development path, I would highly suggest diving into a book that sounds interesting to you on the broad topic.
 I'll leave you with my current recommended list and note my top two.
 If you find yourself strapped for time to actually sit down and read, Audible is a truly fantastic platform that allows you to listen to books instead of reading them.
 You can bookmark spots you love and want to revisit, and it is broken down by chapter.
 You also get your first book free!

 #### Book Recommendations